Yu-Gi-Oh! 5D's: Plot

 Goodwin reveals that the Signers are destined to face the Dark Signers, duelists resurrected from the dead to serve the evil Earthbound Gods.
-The Signers head to Satellite to face the Dark Signers which consist of: Roman Goodwin (Rex's brother, a former Signer with the dragon's Head mark and leader of the Dark Signers), Kalin Kessler (a former friend of Yusei, Jack and Crow Hogan), Devack (the one who stole the Ancient Fairy Dragon card, Luna's Signer Dragon), Misty Tredwell (a model who blames Akiza for the death of her brother Toby), Greiger (who blamed Rex Goodwin for his village's disappearance), and briefly Carly (a blogger with feelings for Jack).
-With the help of Leo, Luna's twin brother, and Crow Hogan, Yusei and Jack's best friend, they are able to defeat all the Dark Signers.
-However, Rex Goodwin reveals that he has become a Dark Signer and uses his brother's severed arm to become a Signer as well.
-With the power of both the light and the shadows, he wishes to rebuild the world in his image.
-Yusei, Jack and Crow then face him in a turbo duel in order to stop him and King of the Netherworld from finishing off the Signers and destroying the world.
+The Signers head to Satellite to face the Dark Signers, which consist of Rex's brother Roman Goodwin, a former Signer with the dragon's Head mark and leader of the Dark Signers; Kalin Kessler, a former friend of Yusei, Jack, and Crow Hogan; Devack, who stole the Ancient Fairy Dragon card, Luna's Signer Dragon; Misty Tredwell, a model who blames Akiza for the death of her brother Toby; Greiger, who blamed Rex Goodwin for his village's disappearance; and briefly Carly, a blogger with feelings for Jack.
+With the help of Leo, Luna's twin brother, and Crow Hogan, Yusei and Jack's best friend, they are able to defeat the Dark Signers.
+However, Rex Goodwin reveals that he has become a Dark Signer and uses his brother's severed arm to become a Signer, seeking to rebuild the world in his image using the power of both light and shadows.
+Yusei, Jack, and Crow then face him in a Turbo Duel in order to stop him and the King of the Netherworld from finishing off the Signers and destroying the world.
 Before the final attack, Yusei gains the Head mark, making him the new leader, while Crow gains his former Tail mark, making him the fifth Signer.
-With the power of the Crimson Dragon and Yusei's Majestic Star Dragon, he defeats Goodwin who, along with Roman, sacrifice themselves to destroy the King of the Netherworld and revive the Dark Signers as normal people again.
+With the power of the Crimson Dragon and Yusei's Majestic Star Dragon, he defeats Goodwin, who, along with Roman, sacrifices himself to destroy the King of the Netherworld and revive the Dark Signers as normal people.